|Submission deadline||October 23, 2023 AoE|

 These are just some of the dimensions of the design challenge.
 We are sure there are many more we are overlooking right now.
 A good submission ideally tackles one such challenge (not limited to what we wrote here, we highly encourage exploring other dimensions!) or a combination of different challenges and paints a picture of how this will develop in the upcoming decade(s).

-For the Student Design Challenge, you will have to submit an up to 4-pages long paper in the simplified one-column template (excluding references), a high-resolution image, and a video.
-You will also have to commit to producing an exhibition piece for the in-person conference which we can prepare on-site and attend the panel discussion.
+For the Student Design Challenge, you will have to submit an up to 4-pages (excluding references) paper in the simplified one-column template, or pictorial (for guidance and templates, see the pictorials section of the TEI 2024 website), a high-resolution image, and a video.
+You will also have to commit to producing an exhibition piece for the in-person conference which you can prepare on-site and attend the panel discussion.

-We will showcase the visions at an exhibition in the live-conference and will record a guided tour through this exhibition for virtual attendance.
-You therefore have to commit to produce an exhibition piece and instructions for us how to build it up in case you cannot be present in-person.
-This exhibition and the related tour will serve as a platform for conversation during the conference and beyond.
+We will showcase the visions at an exhibition in the live-conference.
+This exhibition will serve as a platform for conversation during the conference and beyond.